brigitte-bigi/Whakerexa/README.md

 - The "rise-panel/accordion" is deprecated (HTML-3), use HTML-5 details/summary instead
 - Added modal dialogs to show an alert message: info, success, warning, error, tips, question

-## Version 0.4 - latest stable
+## Version 0.4

 This is mainly a bug-correction version: adjusted some width, removed transparency of background dialogs, corrected a bug in accessibility.

+## Version 0.5 - latest stable

+- Added accessibility icons
+- Added upload of files in request.js
+- Minor CSS changes

-## Version 0.5 - develop
+## Version 0.6 - develop

 ### Hopefully incoming:

 - a connexion dialog, useful for authentication
-- a tooltip dialog which is opened on hover dans closed on leave
 - a multiple-checkbox
 - documentation of layouts
-- in layout: an horizontal cards panel